The Master’s Program in Logic and Computation offers funding to support excellent students of the program:

 - We offer scholarships to support outstanding students to study in the Master’s Program in Logic and Computation.
 They are awarded annually and typically last for the duration of the master’s program (up to two years).
 The students who are awarded a scholarship receive €6000 annually, paid in installments.
 Among the scholarships is the Helmut Veith Stipend, dedicated to the memory of an outstanding computer scientist who worked in the fields of logic in computer science, computer-aided verification, software engineering, and computer security.
 Once per year the Helmut Veith Stipend is awarded to one excellent female student and, unlike the ordinary scholarships, includes a waiver of the tuition fees.

 - We offer research fellowships for students who want to actively participate and contribute to research projects.
-The fellowships, which are compatible with the above scholarships and tuition fee wavers, are limited to the second year students of the program, and amount to approximately €440 per month.
+The fellowships, which are compatible with the above scholarships are limited to the second year students of the program, and amount to approximately €440 per month.

-Application for a Scholarship or a Tuition Fee Waver Students who meet the following conditions are eligible to apply:
+Application for a Scholarship Students who meet the following conditions are eligible to apply:

 - Bachelor’s degree in Computer Science or Mathematics (Bologna first cycle) or equivalent degree